SenorPomidor/EmployeeList/README.md

 # EmployeeList

-This is a simple list editor for directors that allows you to add new employees to the list, as well as change settings and delete them.
-The director can only manage the employees which he has added to the list.
+This is a simple employee list editor for directors that allows you to add new employees to the list, as well as change settings and delete them.
+The director can only manage the employees which he has added to the list, also he can add, edit, delete tasks for employees.
+Employees can mark complected tasks and directors return tasks to remake.

 -----------------